New Americana: Synopsis

 The video opens with an intro of mountain scenery recorded in VHS style with a voice-over of Halsey stating "We were a community.
 They made me their leader even when I never asked to be.
 But the lightning in their eyes heralded me to whatever they needed me to become.
 We were hopeful we would win because nothing could scare us.
 We feared no city and we feared no man."
-As the song begins to play, Halsey is then showed joining and being captive with a group of Americans doing unexceptional things.
+As the song begins to play, Halsey is then shown joining and being captive with a group of Americans doing unexceptional things.
 They are then barged in by troops who line them up and take Halsey as hostage since she is presumably the leader of the Americans.
 She is then dragged to a village where she is tied up to a bonfire.
 While being poured over with gasoline, Halsey pleads for help but no one responds until immediately before being lit up, when she is then rescued by the Americans.
 After escaping the troops, Halsey and the Americans are then shown heading out of the forest and running away from the village.
 The video ends with an instrumental of "Drive" featuring Halsey lying on the ground somewhere similar to the mountains as seen on the opening of the video with a backdrop of a city covered in mist.
 She is seen wearing a white dystopian outfit and left with nothing but car keys and a radio which she then reaches out to and tries to unravel.